How have you fared in the largest work from home experiment ever? Was that a big “sigh” I heard?

 Are you working on a long-term project or simply needing to touch base on multiple ongoing tasks and accomplishments?
 Schedule in the communication.
 It is important to communicate with your coworkers and manager regularly.
 Go ahead and pick a time where the team or a coworker can get together.
 Whether you focus the time in a chat, use video conferencing or set up a conference call, there are a lot of ways to connect quickly and meet your goals of accomplishing a project or making a personal connection.

 Pro tip: Microsoft Teams makes it easy to connect quickly through an app on any device.
 Use it for random chats, calls, video conferencing or project-related meetings and correspondence.

-3. Setup a ‘digital water cooler’ or ‘random’ Slack channel
+3. Setup a ‘digital water cooler’ or ‘random’ conversation channel

 The purpose here is to provide social interaction for the company staff.
 Without social interaction of some kind, staff will find a way on their own or not communicate—which would be worse.
 Encourage people to participate from the outset.
 Our team has maintained a “random” channel for several years now, which is used for anything from cartoons and community happenings, to weekend events and memes.
 This type of communication connects your company, boosts confidence in work and maximizes team-building, as well as productivity.

 Pro tip: At the start, set some parameters for the channel or space and how it should be used.
 Encourage each person to post something in the first week.
 In this way all staff will feel comfortable using the tool and will more than likely use the tool moving forward.